Russian 'methbot' fraud steals $180 million in online ads

 That's why it wasn't caught for two months.

-"This is the kind theft in which nothing has gone missing," Tiffany said.
+"This is the kind of theft in which nothing has gone missing," Tiffany said.

 However, media experts noted that the additional fake 300 million "views" now existing in the advertising marketplace does put significant pressure on media companies who are competing over an audience that doesn't really exist.